JakeSteam/blog-programming/_drafts/2022-08-29-using-mvp-to-develop-features.md

 ```
 {% endcomment %}

-Not very encouraging for the developer or stakeholders!
+Not very encouraging or predictable for the developer or stakeholders!

 ## What's the MVP approach?